otrack/cloud-computing-infrastructures/localfirst/README.md

 Explain why transactions in Yjs can help to maintain this invariant.
 Amend your code to use a transaction when a new proposal is added to the application.

-## 2. Interface
+## 2. Writing the application

-We are now moving to write down the web interface of the application.
+We are now coding the application.
-The `bachelor.html`, `bachelor.css` and `bachelor.js` files provide  a skeleton.
+The `bachelor.html`, `bachelor.css` and `bachelor.js` files provide a skeleton for it.
 The first two files hold the static content of the application, that is an HTML file for presentation and a CSS file for decoration.
 The third file contains the logic of the application.